Our use of Cookies

 Can I still move my goods using the Northern Ireland Plant Health Labelling (NIPHL) scheme?

 Yes.
 The NIPHL scheme provides growers and traders the option to move plant products and other goods from GB to NI without requiring a Phytosanitary Certificate.
-You will need to apply for an ePhyto or use NIPHL, you do not need to do both.
 Please refer to this page for additional guidance: The Northern Ireland Plant Health Label - UK Plant Health Information Portal

 What about postal exports?

-Postal exports to Northern Ireland require a paper Phytosanitary Certificate or a printed copy of the ePhyto to be attached to the outside of the package.
+Postal exports to Northern Ireland require a paper Phytosanitary Certificate or a printed copy of the ePhyto data to be attached to the outside of the package.
+Please note the copy as obtained from PHES is not an official document but will aid the inspectors in Northern Ireland in identifying the consignment.

 When else will paper Phytosanitary Certificates still be issued?